sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 ---

-## Bruno Musings
+## Some More Features

 * OAuth2 integration is well done and supports troubleshooting
-* Bruno supports import of OpenAOI files, works but is rather basic
+* Bruno supports import of OpenAPI files, it works but is rather basic
 * Documentation of Bruno collections uses Markdown
 * Bruno provides some "Dev Tools" to support request debugging
-* PDFs are directly rendered in Bruno response pag
+* PDFs are directly rendered in Bruno response page

 ---